 Canon 5DS R versus Canon 80D

 The Canon EOS 5DS R and the Canon EOS 80D are two digital cameras that were announced, respectively, in February 2015 and February 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS R) and an APS-C sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS R) and an APS-C (80D) sensor.
 The 5DS R has a resolution of 50.3 megapixel, whereas the 80D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 5DS R and the Canon 80D is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5DS R – represents the basis or 100 percent across all the size and weight measures).